Pi Piscium

-Pi Piscium (π Piscium) is a spectroscopic binary star in the zodiac constellation of Pisces.
+Pi Piscium, also named Idigna, is a spectroscopic binary star in the zodiac constellation of Pisces.
 It is faintly visible to the naked eye, having an apparent visual magnitude of 5.60.
 Based upon an annual parallax shift of 28.50 mas as seen from Earth, it is 114 light years distant.
 It is a member of the thin disk population of the Milky Way.